mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2024.md

 #### Test Methodology

-We will have automated tests that run at minimum weekly to test that the software is still able to generate CCDAs with Security Tags.
+We will have automated tests that run at minimum weekly to test that the software is still able to receive and display generate CCDAs with Security Tags.

 From discussions with others around the industry who interact with large usage of CDA creation and transmission, there is little to no usage of DS4P within documents created by systems currently.
 If we determine that we are seeing usage of the security tagging within Production systems, we will report:
 * the number of CCDAs received during the RWT period.